7 Asana Integrations to Reinforce Your Project Management

 Time Tracking: Everhour

 - The Timesheet button lets you quickly look at all your timekeeping for a Day or Week, as well as start timer or add time, and comments for the tasks you have been working on.
+You can also use an attendance tracker and a time clock app to see how your team is progressing.

 - You can configure any project as billable.
 Plus, you can also set your budget in hours or money, and set up a threshold email notification.